The Rubicon

 New dates for The Twilight Ballrooms (LIVE)

-Whilst this movie project is called The Twilight Ballrooms, there is also a LIVE show with the same name.
+Whilst the movie project is called The Twilight Ballrooms, there is also a LIVE show with the same name.
 This is also written by me but is completely different storyline from the film which is set in 1980.
 The LIVE show is set in present day and is presented by the Ballrooms’ resident magicians Malcolm Marvelle – Master of Mystery and the lovely Rita!
 Other characters include The Butler James and The Roger McGuffin Holiday Dancers.

 Here is just some of the show’s posters that are appearing around the pub theatre.